Pittsburgh-NEH-Institute/eXistentializer/README.md

 ## Overview

 **eXistentializer** is a lightweight bash shell script that creates the housekeeping files needed to build and install an [eXist-db](https://exist-db.org) package into an instance of the database.
-The initializer reads a *properties.txt* file that you customize for your project and it uses the information there to create the following files required for useful eXist-db *xar* packages:
+The eXistentializer reads a *properties.txt* file that you customize for your project and it uses the information there to create the following files required for useful eXist-db *xar* packages:

 * *repo.xml*
 * *build.xml*